 Spread the word – Help other people reduce their carbon footprints.
 The more people that shrink their footprints the better.
 Use your vote to help elect leaders with effective policies to address climate change.

 What else we need to do in Wells and beyond

 An individual can do a huge amount to reduce their impact on the environment, but even the most well intentioned person can’t do it all.
 We need actions at the community, institutional, regional and national scales to enable everybody to live in a sustainable way.
 We need significant improvements in:

 Energy – more of our electricity needs to come from renewable sources (currently around 25 % comes from renewables like solar and wind, around half still comes from burning natural gas).

 Housing – new houses need to be zero carbon.
 It is quite possible to build houses that don’t require net input of energy for heating (no bills!).
 Government policy is required to force house builders to do this.
 We also need to improve the insulation on many existing homes.

 Transport – the public transportation network needs to improve so it is a viable and affordable option for more journeys for more people.
 Cycling needs to be an option for more people with more traffic-segregated routes.
 Transitioning to electric vehicles at some point is essential to decarbonise our transportation, and this needs infrastructure and policy.

-Government emissions – The emissions for government buildings and operations work out to be around 1 tonne of CO2 per person per year, this needs to reduce as part of a national decarbonisation.
+Government emissions – The emissions for government buildings and operations (NHS, schools etc) work out to be around 1 tonne of CO2 per person per year, this needs to reduce as part of a national decarbonisation.